Old Japanese: Consonants

-In some cases, there is no evidence for a preceding vowel, which leads some scholars to posit final nasals at the earlier stage.
+In some cases, such as 'grain', 'rudder' and 'knee', there is no evidence for a preceding vowel, which leads some scholars to posit final nasals at the earlier stage.

 Some linguists suggest that Old Japanese w and y derive, respectively, from *b and *d at some point before the oldest inscriptions in the 6th century.
 Southern Ryukyuan varieties such as Miyako, Yaeyama and Yonaguni have /b/ corresponding to Old Japanese w, but only Yonaguni (at the far end of the chain) has /d/ where Old Japanese has y: